 Throughout this subclause, a Response Indication of Long Response is signaled in an NDP ACK frame by setting the Duration Indication field to 1 and the Duration field to 0 and a Response Indication of No Response is signaled by setting the Duration Indication field to 0 and the Duration field to 0 (see 9.3.2.12 (Response Indication procedure)).

-A non-AP STA (AP) starts a frame exchange by sending a Short Data frame addressed to the Relay AP (Relay STA) by setting the Relayed Frame field to 1.
+A non-AP STA (AP) that intends to start a Relay-shared TXOP starts it by sending a Short Data frame addressed to the Relay AP (Relay STA) with the Relayed Frame field set to 1.
+The Relay AP (Relay STA), addressed by an RTS frame that intends to use the explicit ACK procedure, shall respond with an NDP CTS frame with the Duration field set as described in 9.48.3.3 (Relay-shared TXOP proection mechanisms).
 (CID#749, 983, 750, 981, 57)

-When using the Explicit ACK procedure, the Relay AP (Relay STA) shall set the Duration Indication field to 1 and Duration field to 0 in the NDP ACK frame that is transmitted to the non-AP STA (AP) to indicate Long Response.
+When using the Explicit ACK procedure, the Relay AP (Relay STA) shall signal a Response Indication of Long Response in the NDP ACK frame that is transmitted as an acknowledgement to the non-AP STA (AP).
 In addition it shall set the Relayed Frame field of the NDP ACK frame to 1.
-Otherwise, it shall set the Duration Indication field to 0 and the Duration field to 0 in the NDP ACK to indicate No Response and the Relayed Frame field to 0.
+Otherwise, it shall signal a Response Indication of No Response in the NDP Ack frame and shall set the Relayed Frame field to 0.
 (CID#749, 983, 750, 981, 57)

 When using the Explicit ACK procedure, the Relay STA (Relay AP) shall forward the previously received Short Data frame to the AP (non-AP STA), SIFS after the Relay AP (Relay STA) has sent the NDP ACK frame to the non-AP STA (AP).
-Upon successful receipt of the relayed Short Data frame, the AP (non-AP STA) shall transmit an NDP ACK frame to the Relay STA (Relay AP), which shall have both the Duration Indication field and the Duration field set to 0 to indicate No Response terminating this TXOP.(CID#984, 262, 263, 57)
+In addition, the Relay STA (Relay AP) may protect the forwarded frame with a protection mechanism such as RTS/CTS exchange.
+Upon successful receipt of the relayed Short Data frame, the AP (non-AP STA) shall transmit an NDP ACK frame to the Relay STA (Relay AP), which shall signal a Response Indication of No Response terminating this Relay-shared TXOP.(CID#984, 262, 263, 57)

+NOTE— The description above applies to both uplink and downlink procedures where the non-AP STA (AP), i.e., either the non-AP STA or the AP, is the TXOP owner for the TXOP sharing session.

 9.48.3.2 Implicit ACK procedure

 Instructions to TGah Editor: Change this subclause as follows: